tdelphi1981/LumiX/tutorials/production_planning/README.md

 # Manufacturing Production Planning Tutorial

-A comprehensive 4-step tutorial demonstrating how to build production planning solutions using LumiX with SQLAlchemy ORM, progressing from basic continuous variable optimization to large-scale multi-period planning with goal programming.
+A comprehensive 7-step tutorial demonstrating how to build production planning solutions using LumiX with SQLAlchemy ORM, progressing from basic continuous variable optimization to advanced what-if analysis with ORM-safe model copying.

 ## 📚 Full Documentation